In Memoriam: Roger Sorrells

 He and Gloriana St. Clair came together at Texas A&M in 1984.
 They subsequently travelled extensively in projects related to digital libraries in general, and the Million Book Project in particular.
 His interests included walking, biking, hiking, spelunking, snorkeling, reading, nature, the Shakers, Chautauqua, science, and politics.
 At Carnegie Mellon University, he was a founding member of the Highlands Circle.

 Roger died in Pittsburgh, Pennsylvania, on September 2, 2011, from Advanced Stage Parkinson’s disease.

 His daughter Alexandra predeceased him when a recidivist drunk driver killed her on New Year’s Eve 1982.
 His longtime partner Gloriana St. Clair; his brother Mike Sorrells; his dear friends Hal Manzke, Darla Comeaux, and Pam Ferguson; and their families survive him.
 A host of friends, colleagues, and co-conspirators from hiking and biking, his book groups, the World Shakespeare Bibliography, Carnegie Mellon University libraries, the Million Book Project, and Texas A&M University have lost a great friend.

-NEW The Roger Sorrells Engineering & Science Library was named and dedicated on April 17, 2012, thanks to a very generous endowment from Gloriana St. Clair.
+The Roger Sorrells Engineering & Science Library was named and dedicated on April 17, 2012, thanks to a very generous endowment from Gloriana St. Clair.

-Indicate Library support and Additional Comments: Sorrells.
+Indicate Friends of the Library and Additional Comments: Sorrells.

 Banner photos from left: